bcliden/skrivener/README.md

 ## How To
 ### Using the encoded image response

-To decode the Base64 string in Python, use (the base64 module)[https://docs.python.org/3/library/base64.html]:
+To decode the Base64 string in Python, use [the base64 module](https://docs.python.org/3/library/base64.html):
 ```py
 import base64